OpenTermsArchive/docs/content/collections/tutorials/create.md

 ## Prerequisites

-- Node.js installed on your system
+- [Node.js](https://nodejs.org/en) is installed on your system.
-- Basic familiarity with the command line
+- You have basic familiarity with the command line.
-- A text editor
+- You know how to use a text editor.

 ## Create a collection

-### Step 1: Set up the project structure
+### Step 1: Set up the directory structure

 1. Create a new directory:
     ```bash